hzz0024/HSRL_workshop/README.md

 BiocManager::install("gdsfmt")
 BiocManager::install("SNPRelate")

-# Install the development version from Github:
+# Install the development version from Github.
+This will install the SNPRelate from the Github.
+It is the same as "install from sources the packages which need compilation"
 library("devtools")
 install_github("zhengxwen/gdsfmt")
 install_github("zhengxwen/SNPRelate")